Random matrices: Plan of the text

 \section{Plan of the text}

-The introductory Chapter \ref{chap:intro} explains why it is useful and interesting to study random matrices, introduces the fundamental definitions of the random matrix ensembles, and describes important universal features of random matrix models.
+The introductory \autoref{chap:intro} explains why it is useful and interesting to study random matrices, introduces the fundamental definitions of the random matrix ensembles, and describes important universal features of random matrix models.
 These features are given without proofs, not only for the sake of conciseness, but also because they have several different proofs, depending on which approach is used.

-The remaining Chapters are rather independent, and can be read separately.
+The remaining chapters are rather independent, and can be read separately.

-The three central Chapters \ref{chap:SaddlePoint}-\ref{chap:ortho} introduce three different approaches to random matrices: the saddle point approximation with its reliance on algebraic geometry, the loop equations and the powerful topological recursion technique, and the orthogonal polynomials with their relation to integrable systems.
+Chapters \ref{chap:SaddlePoint}-\ref{chap:ortho} introduce three different approaches to random matrices: the Coulomb gas method with its reliance on algebraic geometry, the loop equations and the powerful topological recursion technique, and the orthogonal polynomials with their relation to integrable systems.
 Each approach will provide its own definition of the spectral curve -- the fundamental geometrical object which characterizes a matrix model.

-The two outlier Chapters are devoted to specific topics.
-In Chapter \ref{chap:FeynmanGraph}, matrix integrals are considered as formal integrals, and used for studying the combinatorics of graphs.
-In Chapter \ref{chap:AngularIntegral}, altogether different types of matrix models are studied, where there is no invariance under conjugation.
+The two outlier chapters are devoted to specific topics.
+In \autoref{chap:FeynmanGraph}, matrix integrals are considered as formal integrals, and used for studying the combinatorics of graphs.
+In \autoref{chap:AngularIntegral}, altogether different types of matrix models are studied, where there is no invariance under conjugation.

 The Bibliography is relatively short, as the cited works are selected for their potential usefulness to today's readers, leaving out many works of historical importance.
 The Index refers to the definitions or first occurrences of the listed terms.
 A few terms have several different definitions.
 We have often refrained from defining standard terms, in particular when adequate definitions are found in Wikipedia.